You’ve published a bunch of blog posts and maybe one or two have started ranking on page one of Google, but the others … they’re struggling.

 The keyword you were initially targeting might be way too competitive to rank for.
-For example, the phrase “crm software” is competitive because there are a lot of websites creating content to target that keyword and the websites publishing that content have very high domain ratings (DR).
+For example, the phrase “crm software” is competitive because there are a lot of websites creating content to target that keyword and the websites publishing that content have very high domain ratings (DR) or domain authority (DA).

-No matter how optimized your content is, it will be very difficult, maybe impossible, for your website to rank for that keyword if your DR isn’t as high as those competitors.
+Even with well optimized content, it will be very difficult, maybe impossible, for your website to rank for that keyword if your DR isn’t as high as those competitors.

-But in targeting that keyword, you might end up ranking for other relevant keywords.
+But in targeting that keyword, you might end up ranking for other relevant keywords in the search engines.
 These keywords might be less competitive, have lower search volume, and/or higher purchase intent (which we’ll get to later) — or, ideally, all three!